 The Vehicle and Operations Services Agency (VOSA) in the Department for Transport have comprehensive guidance on the rules here and our Guide is reproduced from their rules.

-There is a long list of vehicles that are exempt from the Regulations – see the bottom of this article.
+There’s a long list of vehicles that are exempt from the Regulations – see the Co-Liability section of this article.

 However, the 45 minute break can be replaced by one break of at least 15 minutes followed by a break of at least 30 minutes in a 4.5 hour period.